 Sacramento Tax Attorney

 Understanding the tax obligations you hold and must satisfy is the first step to understanding whether the alleged error was on your part or by the IRS or FTB.
-Working with an experienced tax attorney such as the lawyers of NewPoint Law, LLC can ensure that your interests are advocated in a clear an effective manner to the taxing agency or the tax court.
+Working with an experienced tax attorney such as the lawyers of the NewPoint Law Group, LLP, can ensure that your interests are advocated in a clear an effective manner to the taxing agency or the tax court.

 What Tax Obligations Does An Individual Hold?

 Practically all United States citizens, legal permanent residents and others with sufficient connections to the United States are required to file and pay income taxes every year.
 While taxpayers are only obligated to file if their income exceeds a certain level, the threshold is so low that the vast majority of taxpayers will indeed have a tax filing obligation.
 For a sole filer under age 65 in 2015, $10,150 or more in income reported on a W-2 will give rise to a tax presorting obligation.
 Similarly, if you work as an independent contractor and show $400 or more in 1099 income, you will also have a tax reporting obligation.
 Unless the taxpayer files for an extension by completing form 4868, income taxes must be filed by April 15 every year a reporting obligation exists.
 Even if you do not owe any tax, the only way to receive your tax refund is to file.